-The difference in an intranet and the internet is that you are hosting the intranet yourself.
+The difference between an intranet and the internet is that you are hosting the intranet yourself.
 Instead of being a distributed web of servers talking to each other via remote protocols, your network is localized and hosted on local servers in your own physical space.
 It’s basically a tiny internet that lives in your IT department’s office.

 An extranet is not all that different.
 Instead of being housed on a local server, accessible only to those connected to the same network, an extranet is housed in the cloud and accessible only to folks within a certain IP range (or another factor you set).
 Mostly, an extranet serves folks on distributed teams because they can’t access a physical location.

 Companies use intranets and extranets to facilitate private and secure mass data sharing and collaboration.
-Such as company wide access to internal documentation, announcements, time off calendars, and more.
-In this article we’ll cover why WordPress is a good fit for your intranet or extranet and then show you how to create one.
+Such as company-wide access to internal documentation, announcements, time off calendars, and more.
+In this article, we’ll cover why WordPress is a good fit for your intranet or extranet and then show you how to create one.

 Let’s get to it!

 - 1 Why Use WordPress for an Intranet or Extranet?

 - 2 How to Create an Organizational Intranet (or Extranet) with WordPress

 - 4 Need (or Want) a WordPress Extranet Instead?

 Why Use WordPress for an Intranet or Extranet?